tuist/Noora/docs/content/components/alerts/success.md

 # Success Alert

-This component is a simple component that shows a success alert to the user.
+This component shows a success alert to the user.

 | Property | Value |
 | --- | --- |